-For example, the Ruapehu Whānau Transformation project (Ngāti Rangi) uses a broad theory of change about improved education leading to improved employment and enterprise opportunities, which lead to better housing decisions, which leads to improved health conditions, which then leads to greater connection and participation in society and in social groupings.
-Staged interventions across these five domains, and monitoring of these outcome areas, demonstrate how wellbeing of the iwi (and all whānau in their role, under the mantle of their role as kaitiaki) improves over time.
+For example, the Ruapehu Whānau Transformation project (Ngāti Rangi) uses a broad theory of change about improved education leading to improved employment and enterprise opportunities, which lead to better housing decisions, improved health conditions, and then greater connection and participation in society and in social groupings.
+Staged interventions across these five domains, and monitoring of these outcome areas, demonstrate how the wellbeing of the iwi (and all whānau in their role, under the mantle of their role as kaitiaki) improves over time.
 While much of this appears to be focused on population or physical environments, it is important to note that financial, investment, business and infrastructure (including energy, digital or communications) data are of interest for iwi governance.